dalke/Cedeless/about.md

 ## What is Shelf?

 [Shelf](/shelf/) is a tool for keeping track of my video game library.
-It is very much a work a progress.

-Over the years, I've bought charity bundles containing dozens of PC games, claimed free games from console subscription services, and 1

-My current solution for this is broken into two parts.
-The first is a simple and crude single-page application (not public because it stores API keys as Javascript variables) that accepts the name of a game as a search term, queries an external data source for that term (currently the [Giant Bomb API](https://www.giantbomb.com/api/documentation/), but I'm considering switching to [IGDB](https://api-docs.igdb.com/#getting-started)), retrieves and displays information about the results, then passes that information to an Airtable base via Airtable's API.

-For example...
-TKTKTK
+I have an Airtable base that performs this function admirably, but I wanted to try my hand at creating something on my own.

+Shelf is a simple table with [a surprising degree of underlying complexity](https://github.com/dalke/Cedeless/blob/main/shelf.html).
+I have plans to make it more than that, but progress is slow.

+Keeping track of my games is something [I think about a lot](shelf/).

 ## So did Copilot make all this or what?